 One of the most important features of the PulseStar•jr. is Active E-STOP.
 The transmitter continuously sends the Active E-STOP status signal, followed by the desired crane function.
 This constant communication between the transmitter and the receiver confirm that the ongoing operations are safe.
 If the Active E-STOP push-button is pressed on the transmitter, the Active E-STOP relay module in the receiver opens, and crane motion then ceases.
-The receiver is then in Safe Mode
+The receiver is then in Safe Mode.

-To restart the system after activating Active E-STOP via the Active E-STOP push-button, pull out the Active E-STOP push-button.
+To restart the system after activating Active E-STOP via the Active E-STOP push-button, pull out the Active E-STOP push-button and press the START/HORN push-button.